Help keep free press free by celebrating National Newspaper Week

 We believe the safe harbor is the best solution to correcting the imbalance in the digital ecosystem and ensuring a sustainable future for digital news.

 Why?
-Tech platforms like Google and Facebook currently do not pay for use of news content like the DeForest Times-Tribune, making it increasingly difficult for publishers to reinvest in journalism.
+Tech platforms like Google and Facebook currently do not pay for use of news content like the Cambridge News & Deerfield Independent, making it increasingly difficult for publishers to reinvest in journalism.

 Here’s where you come in: Tell your Congressional representatives to pass the Journalism Competition & Preservation Act (JCPA) as a way to help celebrate National Newspaper Week.